HSF/root_cern-To_gltf-Exporter/README.md

  * the maximum depth to consider for the conversion.
 Anything below will be discarded
  * subparts definition of the subparts to create in the geometry (see Data above)
  * hide_children array of paths prefix for nodes that should be ignored (see Data above)
+ * (optional) fullPath whether to compare with full paths.
+If true, subpart and hidden_children strings are compared with a concatenation of the whole path of elements, with '_' as the separator
  * (optional) the name of the top level object to consider in the input ROOT file
  * (optional) the number of faces to be used for spheres/circles in the resulting geometry